 Occupations and Workforce

-Millville is a blue-collar town, with 35.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Millville, you'll notice that it is more blue-collar than most other communities in America.
+35.20% of Millville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millville is a borough of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Millville who work in office and administrative support (15.58%), management occupations (9.03%) and teaching (7.79%).

 Setting & Lifestyle